Geodan/DBHackathon2015/README.md

 - HTTP GET /api/pinpoint?longitude=:longitude&latitude=:latitude

-returns distric information, is in tunnel and a list of tasks (send sms messages for now)
+returns district information, is in tunnel and a list of tasks (send sms messages for now)